Mary Vingoe: Politics

-Personal life
+Personal life and death

 Vingoe was married to jazz musician Paul Cram who, before his death in 2018, worked as a sound designer on some of Vingoe's productions.
-The two have two children, Laura and Kyle Vingoe-Cram.
+The two had two children, Laura and Kyle Vingoe-Cram.

+Vingoe died on July 18, 2025, at the age of 70, from multiple myeloma, which she had had for three years preceding her death.

 Plays

 Ten Seconds After Closing

 Ten Seconds After Closing premiered with Nightwood Theatre in 1980 under the direction of Cynthia Grant.

 Holy Ghosters

 Holy Ghosters is a historical drama set in the eighteenth century and features a non-linear structure.
-The play premiered 1983 at the Mulgrave Road Co-Op Theatre as directed by Jan Kudelka.
-A revised version of Holy Ghosters was performed Mount Allison University's Windsor Theatre in 1986.
+The play premiered in 1983 at the Mulgrave Road Co-Op Theatre as directed by Jan Kudelka.
+A revised version of Holy Ghosters was performed at Mount Allison University's Windsor Theatre in 1986.

 Hooligans

 Hooligans was co-written by Vingoe and Jan Kudelka with contributions from Ian A. Black, Jay Bowen, Cynthia Grant, Irene Pauzer, Kim Renders, Linda Stephen, Bruce Vavrina, and inspired by an idea from Pauzer.
 The play uses text from the diaries of Isadora Duncan, Edward Gordon Craig, Sergei Esenin, Kathleen Bruce, and Robert Falcon Scott.
 Hooligans premiered with Nightwood Theatre in March 1982.